-CCTV released following Bank theft in Barking
+CCTV Footage Released After £920 Bank Theft in Barking

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.